The weather is playing all kinds of tricks on the Midwest, and quite frankly, my taste buds don’t know what to do about it.

 1/4 teaspoon pepper

 - Rinse quinoa thoroughly under running water in a fine mesh sieve.
-Combine with water in a saucepan, bring to a boil, then place a lid on top and cook until the water is absorbed and the quinoa is tender, about 15 minutes.
+Combine with water in a saucepan, bring to a boil, then place a lid on top and turn the heat down to medium-low.
+Cook until the water is absorbed and the quinoa is tender, about 15 minutes.

 - Meanwhile, combine all the ingredients for the Honey Lemon Vinaigrette in a mason jar or small bowl, then shake or whisk to combine.
 Set aside.